inspired-co/ExplainaBoard-Walkthrough/roles/instructors/fudan_nlp/README.md

 ## ExplainaBoard Submission for Homework1

 #### Step 1: System output Preparation
-You need arrange predicted results (e.g., positive or negative) from your system on test or validation in to a text file, where
+You need organize the predicted results (e.g., positive or negative) from your system on test or validation into a text file, where
  * each row represent a predicted label
  * the number of rows should equals the number of samples in test or validation set.

-Here is one [example output file]() of a baseline system.
+Here is one [example output file](./data/baseline_predictions.txt) of a baseline system.

 #### Step 2: System submission